BaranPasa2/homework1/README.md

 # Github for Assignment 1

-##### You will see that an account titled "Yooshxyz" made some edits to the the submission one. <br> This is still me, my github desktop was accidentally logged into my old GitHub account from high school.
+##### You will see that an account titled "Yooshxyz" made some commits to the first submission. <br> This is still me/Baran, my github desktop was accidentally logged into my old account from high school.